hushmesh/slate/source/includes/_app_example.md

 meshApi.meshin()
 ```

-After successful app registration we can copy Mesh in button code from our application page in [relying parties tool](https://developer.hushmesh.com/relying-party-registration)
+After successful app registration we can copy Mesh in button code example from our application page in [relying parties tool](https://developer.hushmesh.com/relying-party-registration)

 You can find all information about mesh in button in [mesh in section](http://developer.hushmesh.com/#meshin)